kellyliyichen/eGFR_450k/multi-site/README.md

 ### run_whole_selection.py
 Run the whole selection procedure using all the dataset.

+For a dataset containing ~450,000 CpG sites and ~1,200 samples, the estimated running time is ~10 hours if 40 CPU cores are used.

 ### final_model_with_selected.py
 Build the final LASSO model on all the data using the selected set of CpG sites.